johnfedoruk/bangular/aio/content/guide/dynamic-form.md

 You only have two types of questions at this point but you can imagine many more.
 The `ngSwitch` determines which type of question to display.

-In both components  you're relying on Angular's **formGroup** to connect the template HTML to the underlying control objects, populated from the question model with display and validation rules.
+In both components  you're relying on Bangular's **formGroup** to connect the template HTML to the underlying control objects, populated from the question model with display and validation rules.

 `formControlName` and `formGroup` are directives defined in